AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 ## Compatibility

-Developed with Xcode 15.4 and iOS 17.4.1.
-On macOS, the panning works, but pinch and rotation require further work for the desktop input devices.
+Developed with Xcode 15.4 and tested on iOS 17.4.1.

+On macOS, although the panning works, the controls aren't yet adapted to the trackpad, mouse, and keyboard.

 ## Credits

 This project started as a fork of [SKCamera-Demo](https://github.com/HumboldtCodeClub/SKCamera-Demo).
-Thank you @HumboldtCodeClub for sharing your findings.
+Thank you @HumboldtCodeClub for sharing and commenting your code.